On your way to the campfire? Check out 16 of the best acoustic guitars that are just made for jamming in 2021.

-It’s been quite the year for eccentric guitars.
-The wild Circle Guitar was a peculiar innovation, to say the least, and things got heavy with the rocking Concrete Guitar.
-But out of his workshop deep in Northern California, Burls Art found creative ways to make six-string instruments.
+In 2020, the Circle Guitar was a peculiar innovation, to say the least, and things got heavy with the rocking Concrete Guitar.
+But out of his workshop deep in Northern California, Burls Art found creative ways to make six-string instruments last year.
 The man that seasoned our senses with an Esquire made out of Salt also gave us an interesting take on the acoustic: the Carbon Fibre guitar.

 Using thick layers of carbon fibre sheets and twill weave for structural integrity, Burls Arts produced his first acoustic guitar with some unique design qualities like a bolt-on bridge for less string tension.
 And it sounds great!
 While he’s only made the one so far, I’m sure if you asked him nicely on Instagram to make you one, you’ll be a huge hit at the next campfire.

 See more on this unique design and more at Burls Art.